-- All Dante names and labels are up to 31 characters in length.
-Name and label comparisons are case-insensitive; "Guitar" and "guitar" are treated as the same label.
-Unicode and non-roman characters are not supported. - Device names should follow Domain Name System (DNS) hostname rules.
+- All Dante names and labels are up to 31 characters in length. - Name and label comparisons are case-insensitive: "[Guitar](#)" and "[guitar](#)" are treated as the same label. - Unicode and non-roman characters are not supported. - Device names should follow Domain Name System (DNS) hostname rules.
 Legal characters are A-Z, a-z, 0-9, and '-' (dash or hyphen).

-Device names must begin with A-Z (or a-z). - Tx channel labels may use any character except '=' (equals), '.' (full stop or period), or '@' (at).
-Tx channel labels must be unique on a device.
-Tx channel labels do not need to be unique on the network as they are always qualified by device (channel@device). - Rx channel labels follow the same rules as Tx channel labels.
+- Device names cannot begin or end with a hyphen. - Device names must be unique on the network. - Tx channel labels may use any character except '=' (equals), '.' (full stop or period), or '@' (at). - Tx channel labels must be unique on a device.
+Tx channel labels do not need to be unique on the network, as they are always qualified by device ([channel@device](#)). - Rx channel labels follow the same rules as Tx channel labels.